pps43/pps43.github.io/content/posts/using_physx_scenequery.md

 # More on Filtering

 To make custom filtering logic works, there are 3 steps.
+1. Attach data for filtering on the shape (a.k.a. `QueryFilterData`)
+2. Define custom filtering logic
+3. Attach filter in your scene query

-## Attach data for filtering on the shape
+## Step 1.
+Attach data for filtering on the shape
-Attach `PxFilterData` to each shape.
+Attach `PxFilterData` to each shape's QueryFilterData.
 It has four 32bit words to hold custom data, e.g., we use `word0` as layer of this shape.
 Here is an example:

 ```cpp
 PxShape* shape = PxRigidActorExt::createExclusiveShape(*pxActor, PxBoxGeometry(extV), *pxMaterial);